What is unmetering and how does it work?

 • DATA & PRICING

 Data Limits are up to individual RSP’s (service providers) in line with nbn fair use policy.
 Internet service providers set the prices for the services available.
 NBN sets prices at the wholesale level and the uniform national wholesale price of $24 a month is the same for the basic 12Mbps service across fixed line/wireless/satellite.
-However, satellite capacity is a finite resource, meaning that internet service providers need to manage the download limits available to customers via their pricing and terms of the plans they offer.
 Check out the BIRRR comparison of Sky Muster providers to see what data allowances you can access.
+As of 01/12/23 nbn Sky Muster Providers now offer unlimited data plans across three speed tiers – 25/5, 50/10 and 100/20.

 • nbn SKY MUSTER FAIR USE POLICY